Cancel anytime

 Core Business Areas

-- Commercial Engines: Designs, manufactures, and services jet engines for commercial aircraft.
+- Commercial Engines: Designs, manufactures, sells, and services jet engines for commercial aircraft.
+Includes LEAP engines (joint venture with Safran) and GE90.

-- Defense and Propulsion: Provides military engines, systems, and services for a wide range of aircraft and naval applications.
+- Defense and Propulsion Technologies: Provides jet engines, systems, and components for military aircraft and other defense applications.
+Includes F414 engines.

 Leadership and Structure